 Step 8 – After the spray paint dries, glue one square of tissue paper on the inside of each hole in your box, making sure to cover the entire hole.
 Do this for all of the holes.

 Step 9 – Write gratitude activities on slips of paper (or print and cut them out).
-Here’s a downloadable list of 30 gratitude ideas to get your started.
+Enter your first name and email address in the form below to get the printable.
+If the form isn’t showing up below, click here to get to the form to download the printable files.
 You’ll need one slip of paper for each cup.

 Step 10 – Put one slip of paper in each cup then glue one cup to the back of each piece of tissue paper.